kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(2\) The airplane must be designed to prevent water or slush on the runway, taxiway, or other airport operating surfaces from being directed into the engine or auxiliary power unit air inlet ducts in hazardous quantities, and the air inlet ducts must be located or protected so as to minimize the ingestion of foreign matter during takeoff, landing, and taxiing.

-\(e\) If the engine induction system contains parts or components that could be damaged by foreign objects entering the air inlet, it must be shown by tests or, if appropriate, by analysis that the induction system design can withstand the foreign object ingestion test conditions of §[[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.76   Bird ingestion.|§33.76]], 33.77 and 33.78(a)(1) of this chapter without failure of parts or components that could create a hazard.
+\(e\) If the engine induction system contains parts or components that could be damaged by foreign objects entering the air inlet, it must be shown by tests or, if appropriate, by analysis that the induction system design can withstand the foreign object ingestion test conditions of [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.76   Bird ingestion.|§§33.76]], 33.77 and 33.78(a)(1) of this chapter without failure of parts or components that could create a hazard.

 \[Doc.
 No. 5066, 29 FR 18291, Dec.
 24, 1964, as amended by Amdt.
 25-38, 41 FR 55467, Dec.
 20, 1976; Amdt.
 25-40, 42 FR 15043, Mar.
 17, 1977; Amdt.
 25-57, 49 FR 6849, Feb.
 23, 1984; Amdt.
 25-100, 65 FR 55854, Sept.
 14, 2000\]